In the concept of cult of

 in Deerfield, Massachusetts - Deborah L Rotman, University of Massachusetts

 Abstract: Though the cult of domesticity has been the most widely studied, additional gender ideologies such as equal rights feminism and domestic reform also structured human interactions during 19th-century America.
-Three models were used to understand gender ideologies.
 Deviations from expected material patterns were re-examined within a dialectics framework.

 A separation of gender roles existed prior to the codification of the cult of domesticity and was, therefore, not the exclusive domain of that ideology.
-Domesticity appeared and was codified in this rural village at about the same time as its material manifestations were occurring in more urban locations.
-The equal rights feminism and other gender systems occurred in Deerfield at the level of the Street or village.
+Cult of Domesticity appeared and was codified in this rural village at about the same time as its material manifestations were occurring in more urban locations.

 Widows and Orphans: Women's Education beyond the Domestic Ideal - Siobhan Moroney